 Here are some resources to get your list started:

 - The Ultimate List of Writing Contests in 2021

 Assuming you've already written your short story, now's the time to go back and revise it.
 You want to ensure that the story fits the guidelines of the publication to which you're submitting — so the first thing to check, other than basics like spelling and grammar, is the word count.

-The next step is to edit your work so that it’s succinct and impactful: remember, short stories should be tiny but mighty!
-There’s simply no space for elaborate purple prose — to that end, here are some tips to help you tighten your writing.
+The next step is to edit your work to be succinct and impactful: remember, short stories should be tiny but mighty!
+There's simply no space for elaborate purple prose — to that end, here are some tips to help you tighten your writing.